Email | Google Scholar

 - Subviewer: QIP2025, TQC2024

 - Invited Talk: Academia Sinica, Taiwan, [Jan 2024].
-Delivered a talk titled Measurement Error Mitigation with
+Measurement Error Mitigation with

 Generative Machine Learning Models.